Fuse dashboard interaction design

 - It was consistent with other elements on the page like the sales bars for YTD, quarter, etc.

-Designing for products that have parent and component products
+Designing for products that have parents and components

 Conclusion